Joel-HsienChi/PointRobotUi/Developer_Manual.md

       This is the child class of object class.

+      Whenever a `user` is created, it will automatically connect to the database (with `connect_database()` function), and fill-in the properties with the data captured from database by `userid`.

       1. `Properties:`
          - `userid`, a String that follows format given in `Readme.md`
          - `password`, a String that follows format given in `Readme.md`